benyanke/watertable/README.md

 **Draining** -
-In addition to auto-balancing, there would also be a function to allow a node to be set to a 'draining' state which would move any migratable VMs off the host within the next minutes (or perhaps tens of minutes on a busy host.
+In addition to auto-balancing, there would also be a function to allow a node to be set to a 'draining' state which would move any migratable VMs off the host within the next minutes (or perhaps tens of minutes on a busy host), and of course stop any incoming requests for migration on to the host.
 This could be used most obviously for node maintance.
 When a node is no longer running any workloads, it can be safely removed.
 After a node is returned to service and `draining=false` set, workloads would begin migrating back from peer nodes, due to it having far more free resources than the other nodes.

 With this functionality, zero-downtime node removals are not only possible, but nearly automated, with three steps: